pythoneda-application/python-packages/README.md

-# Application layer of PythonEDA Git Repositories package
+# Application layer of PythonEDA Python Packages

-This package provides the application layer of PythonEDA Git Repositories package.
+This package provides the application layer of PythonEDA Python Packages.

 This package provides:
-- PythonEDAGitRepositoriesApplication/application.py: An application that runs PythonEDA Git Repositories.
+- [PythonEDAApplicationPythonPackages/application.py](PythonEDAApplicationPythonPackages/application.py): An application that runs PythonEDA Python Packages.